markusmoenig/Eldiron/Readme.md

 * Tilemap editor to select tiles in bitmaps and assign tile types and animations.
 (Done)
 * Commission game tiles and create a modular character tile system (In progress).
-* World editor to create the world and it's areas (TBD).
+* World editor to create the world and it's areas (In progress).
 * Behavior tree node system for creating the RPG system and AI (TBD).
 * Cooperative multiplayer for dungeons ?
 (Unsure if v1 or later).
 * 3D Dungeons ?
 (Unsure if v1 or later)

 ## Long term

 After v1 I want to add more perspectives to the game engine, like top down (U6-U7) and orthogonal views (U7+).
 This will require more code but also a huge amount of graphical assets.
-This will also depend a bit of what I can afford to commision based on the Patreon income.
+This will also depend a bit of what I can afford to commission based on the Patreon income.

 ## Installation and Documentation